Women’s health supplements are becoming quite the craze these days.

 One study also found that pregnant women who didn’t regularly consume leafy veggies, fruits, and dairy were at a higher risk of adverse pregnancy outcomes, even stillbirth in some cases.

 So, don’t skimp on your fruits and veggies even if you take a women’s multi-v.
 There are no “magic pills” that make up for poor lifestyle or dietary habits.
-With that disclaimer out of the way, here are our category winners for the best multivitamins for women:
+With that disclaimer out of the way, here are our category winners for the best multivitamins for women (also check out our ranking of the best multivitamin for men):

 The Multivitamins for Women We RAVE About